-The only thing more frustrating than feeling exhausted all the time is feeling exhausted all the time… and not knowing why.
-On paper, you're doing everything right when it comes to your sleep habits: You get your full eight hours most nights, you keep your room dark and cool, you fall asleep to a good book rather than Netflix or Instagram and you spray your bed liberally with a pillow mist every single evening.
-And yet, the fatigue never subsides.
+The only thing more frustrating than feeling exhausted all the time is feeling exhausted all the time and not knowing why.
+On paper, you're doing everything right when it comes to your sleep habits: You get your full eight hours most nights, you keep your room dark and cool, you fall asleep to a good book rather than Netflix or Instagram, and you spray your bed liberally with a pillow mist every single evening.
+Yet the fatigue never subsides.

 Look, we loooove coffee.
 It's a major source of antioxidants, and it's a beautiful thing to (literally) wake up to every morning.
 The problem is that when we drink it in excess, our bodies become dependent on it.
 In fact, surveys show that when people lessen their coffee intake or give it up altogether, they're actually less tired in the morning.

-On that note, whether you know if you're stressed or not, it's important to nip that in the bud either way.
-That means beginning to adopt daily rituals that you know relax your mind and body, even if you're feeling great in that respect to begin with.
-This is obviously personal, so you do you: Whether that's journaling, heading to yoga, taking a few minutes to meditate, or listening to your favourite record.
+It's important to nip stress right in the bud.
+That means beginning to adopt daily rituals you know relax your mind and body, even if you're feeling great.
+This is obviously personal, so you do you, whether that's journaling, heading to yoga, taking a few minutes to meditate or listening to your favourite record.
 Either way, the point is to be proactive, not reactive, about daily stress.
-And this way, when obstacles do come your way, your mind and body are better equipped to handle them—and your energy doesn't take a hit.
+This way when obstacles do come your way, your mind and body are better equipped to handle them—and your energy doesn't take a hit.

-In addition to impacting how well you sleep, an imbalanced diet can mess with your daily energy levels.
+In addition to impacting how well you sleep, an imbalanced diet can mess with your energy levels.
 Fatigue is usually your body's way of telling you it needs something, and it could very well be some necessary vitamins and nutrients.
-Scientists believe that there is a link between rising rates of chronic fatigue and poor diet, and often the fix is simple: Avoid processed foods whenever possible, stay away from too much sugar (which is often the culprit behind a mid-afternoon crash), and try to maintain a healthy balance of fats, protein, and carbs.
+Scientists believe that there's a link between rising rates of chronic fatigue and poor diet, and often the fix is simple: Avoid processed foods whenever possible, stay away from too much sugar (which is often the culprit behind a mid-afternoon crash) and try to maintain a healthy balance of fats, protein and carbs.
 Even if you try going back to basics for just a few days, you might be surprised by how much better you feel.
-(And if you want to be extra sure that you're meeting all your daily vitamin requirements, consider taking a supplement.)
+(And if you want to be extra sure you're meeting your daily vitamin requirements, consider taking a supplement.)